parthpower/parthpower.github.io/about.md

 layout: single
 ---

-You already know my name from the url.
-Just to clerify (for legal reasons lol) it's Parth Parikh.
+I'm an R&D embedded software engineer at [Keysight](https://keysight.com), an amazing place to work.
+To clarify, these blog reflects my personal opinions only.

-This blog is about System Programming + FPGA + ASIC + (prototype) webapp
+This blog is about my journey through engineering, some software, some FPGA , some ASIC , and a tiny bit of webapps, too.

-That's it!
-Keeping It Simple and Silly.

-Other blogs at [https://tiptogeek.com](https://tiptogeek.com) and [https://superuser.blog](https://superuser.blog)
+Used to write at [https://tiptogeek.com](https://tiptogeek.com) which is now out of service, and [https://superuser.blog](https://superuser.blog) which is still in service (maybe?).

-Hope you enjoy reading this blog.